Adityaabhiram315/Embedded-Linux-Test-Automation-Framework--TestGridX/README.md

-# Embedded-Linux-Test-Automation-Framework--TestGridX
-Engineered a Python-based test framework using Labgrid, QEMU &amp; Pytest to automate validation of embedded Linux (OpenWrt).
-Simulated boot and SSH tests via YAML-driven test plans, reducing manual effort by 55% and identifying boot issues 2× faster in CI.

-# 🚀 TestGridX – Embedded Linux Test Automation Framework
+# 🚀  Embedded Linux Test Automation Framework - TestGridX

 **TestGridX** is a lightweight test automation framework using [Pytest](https://pytest.org/) and [Labgrid](https://labgrid.readthedocs.io) to validate embedded Linux firmware (OpenWrt) inside a virtual environment powered by **QEMU**.

-It simulates realistic boot, SSH, and VPN tunnel scenarios in CI-ready environments, helping reduce manual QA effort by over 50%.
+It simulates realistic boot, SSH, and VPN tunnel scenarios in CI-ready environments, helping reduce manual QA effort by over 50% and identifying boot issues 2× faster in CI.

 ---